FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	  Stomach Capacity - 1 +1 per 8 Levels
 	  Digestion/Energy Drain Rate - 1 + 1.5 per Level
 	  Armour - 0
 		- Primary Skill: Abyssal Slash - The Imp slashes twice in front of itself, dealing 150% Total Damage per-hit and inflicting Bleed every 0.5 seconds for 2.5 seconds, each tick dealing 20% Base Damage.
-Can attack up to 5 times in 6 seconds, each attack hitting 2 times.
+Can attack up to 5 times in 6 seconds, each attack hitting 2 times, and every 1-2 attacks consuming 5ft of Speed.
 		- Secondary Skill: Abyssal Blink - The Imp "Blinks" (Teleports) up to half of their remaining Movement in any direction of their choosing (usually towards Invaders).
 The Teleportation lasts 2 Seconds, makes the Imp untouchable during the duration of the Blink, and the Imp has 3 Charges of this Skill.
 Each Charge Recharges once every Round/6 Seconds, and can only Recharge 1 charge per-Round.
 	 Evolves into: Imp Overlord (Lvl24)
 	- Jellyfish: